The “New Norm”: a George Jetson view of Trustee meetings

 There is no ME in ESG?

-How many of us are going to sit listening to 30-45 minute presentations on ESG delivered by consultants who have travelled 300 miles on a plane to speak to us?
+How many of us will sit through 30-45 minute presentations on ESG?
+These talks are given by consultants who flew 300 miles to be here.
 Before flying home.
 Whilst the Jetsons may have perfected emission free travel, back in the real world we have not!
 We can really drive efficiency both financially and environmentally by no longer demanding to see “the whites of the eye”…

 To infinity and beyond!